BioinformaticaUNQ/homo_mirarns-emilianaAilen/README.md

    - `sudo apt install python3`
 3. Install pip.
    - `sudo apt install python3-pip`
-4. Install bio python
+4. Install bio python (version 1.79).
+The script will probably works with later versions, but we recommened installing the metioned one.
+Moreover, the whole package is not needed.
+The script only uses `Bio.Blast` and `Bio.Entrez`.
+So feel free to install only those two modules if you want.
-   - `pip install biopython`
+   - `pip install biopython==1.79`
 5. Install blast local -> https://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/
    - `sudo apt install ncbi-blast+`
 6. Clone the github repo